puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 Why so short?

-- It knows that there's only one resolver implementation
+- It knows that there's only one resolver implementation in `const Puzzle`
 - It also knows that `args` is an `_` and thus unused
-- Both `context` and `info` are also not referenced in the 2nd args
+- Both `context` and `info` are also not referenced in the 2nd args also

-A lot of the lookup work can just be computed inside the codegen.
-This can happen in sdl-codegen because it's not built for a general usecase.
+A lot of the lookup work can instead be computed inside the codegen period.
+This can happen in sdl-codegen because it knows how to exactly describe Redwood's runtime.

 Why is this useful though?
-There are two key points here
+There are two key points here:

 #### Error Messages are shorter